AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 Note that this method works only with ordinal scales.

-By default, the screen is moving while being scrolled.
-We can prevent the scrolling while the mouse button is not being released.
+By default, the chart is changing while being scrolled.
+We can prevent this and redraw chart only when the mouse button is released, this may improve user experience when you show very large data sets.
 For this option we've got the {api:anychart.charts.Cartesian.XZoom#continuous}**.continuous()**{api} method:

 ```
 	// set the xZoom